SavoBit/storm-cookbook/README.md

 Lots of modifications are still required to put this cookbook in better shape.

 This cookbook will install the following:
-- Zookeeper, current Ubuntu package
-- Storm 0.9.1-incubating by default but configurable
+- Storm 0.9.3 by default but configurable
+- logrotate

 # Requirement

 - Ubuntu Linux
 - Java 1.7 need to be installed.
 I suggest this [Java cookbook](git://github.com/opscode-cookbooks/java.git)
+- Zookeeper Cluster

 # Recipes